How to Manage a Successful Guild in "World of Warcraft": Part 1

 If you are going to do this, at least say something like “Sorry to bother you” and keep it as short as possible.
 A lot of people get spammed with guild invites at low levels and will automatically put you on ignore, and NEVER under any circumstances, automatically invite them to the guild.
 Only when they agree to join should you send the invite.
 This could also get you reported for spam and you don’t want that.

 You can see a picture to the right on how I have mine set up.
 My guild does a little bit of everything, but we do NOT role-play, it’s just something I’ve never been interested in.
-We also allow everyone to join, so you’ll see that everything in checked, including “any level”.
+We also allow everyone to join, so you’ll see that everything is checked, including “any level."
 In my public note you’ll notice how I say that we are an adult guild, I say that to make sure people understand that adult language will be present; I also have that noted in the guild information tab.
 I state that we may need raid members, which will draw higher levels towards us.

-At the very bottom, you can’t see it all, but I say “please don’t apply just for perks”.
+At the very bottom, you can’t see it all, but I say “please don’t apply just for perks."
 This is because I don’t like people using my guild just for perks.
 If I see someone request to join and they say anything about just wanting perks, I will decline them.
-Because those people typically do not help others, take things out of the guild bank without asking or depositing anything else back, and just don’t talk period.
+Because those people typically do not help others, take things out of the guild bank without asking or depositing anything else back, and just don’t talk, period.